-The prize is endowed with € 1,500 and is financed by the GfBS mainly through the return on the generous donation by Ernst Mayr.
-At the suggestion of the prize donor, the Bernhard Rensch Prize is intended to honor the achievements of the name patron Bernhard Rensch (1900-1990) for the synthetic theory of evolution and organismic zoology in general.
+The Bernhard Rensch Prize is endowed with 1.500 Euros and is intended to honor the achievements of Bernhard Rensch, the name patron of the prize, for the synthetic theory of evolution and organismic zoology in general.

 The prize is awarded together with the Bernhard Rensch Medal at the GfBS annual meeting, where the award winner presents the awarded work in a public lecture.
 The Bernhard Rensch Award includes one year of free membership in the GfBS.
 The GfBS will cover travel and accommodation costs for the conference at which the prize will be awarded.